 User research-led app design

-We helped to organisation align innovation, entrepreneurship, and economic development
+We helped an organisation align innovation, entrepreneurship, and economic development

 Catapult Connected Places partnered with Browser to develop a new procurement tool, designed to drive city innovation, the tool empowers city officials, SMEs, and stakeholders to make informed decisions and engage in city-led innovation activities earlier in the product development process.